telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 timezone (which is the best default option, as clients/receivers may be running in any timezone).
 This may change in the future (see [related issue](https://github.com/telefonicaid/fiware-orion/issues/2663)).

+The string "ISO8601" as type for attributes and metadata is also supported.
+The effect is the same as when using "DateTime".

 [Top](#top)

 ## Scope functionality